-Enrollment and Student Services (ESS) includes the Office of Student Financial Assistance, the University Registrar's Office, the University Bursar's Office, the One-Stop Shop in the Horvitz and Terry Administration buildings, the University Call Center, Enrollment Processing Services, Transfer Evaluation Services, Health Professions Division (HPD) Admissions and Financial Aid Services, the Offices of Undergraduate Recruitment and Admissions, the Office of International Affairs, and the Help Desk.
+Enrollment and Student Services (ESS) includes the Office of Student Financial Assistance, the Office of the University Registrar, the Office of the University Bursar, the One-Stop Shops in the Horvitz and Terry Administration buildings, the University Call Center, Enrollment Processing Services/Admissions Management Services, Transfer Evaluation Services, the Health Professions Division (HPD) Office of Admissions, and the Help Desk.
 Collectively, the ultimate goal of ESS is to effectively meet the information and service needs of all NSU students.